-At UW-Fond du Lac, we offer a number of special academic programs to support and supplement our curriculum and co-curricular offerings.
+At the Fond du Lac campus, we offer a number of special academic programs to support and supplement our curriculum and co-curricular offerings.

 The First Year Experience Program helps students transition to college by offering classroom opportunities that maximize academic success, building positive relationships among faculty, staff and students; and providing campus-wide resources tailored to first-year students.